PrefectHQ/prefect-gcp/docs/index.md

 ### Using Prefect with Google Cloud Storage

-`prefect_gcp` allows you to read and write objects with Google Cloud Storage within your Prefect flows.
+With `prefect_gcp`, you can have peace of mind that your Prefect flows have not only seamlessly uploaded and downloaded objects to Google Cloud Storage, but also have these actions logged.

 Be sure to additionally [install](#installation) `prefect-gcp` with the Cloud Storage extra!

 The provided code snippet shows how you can use `prefect_gcp` to upload a file to a Google Cloud Storage bucket and download the same file under a different file name.